English Language Proficiency Assessment for Teachers

 Our LPAT courses are available during the daytime between 12 noon and 5:00 PM and on select evenings on a limited basis.
 We have a limited number of slots on Saturdays.

-- Peak hours are any time after 5:00 PM and all day Saturday.
+- Peak hours are after 5:00 PM and all day Saturday.

-- The above fees are for reference only and may change without notice.
+- These rates for reference only and may change without notice.